Louis-XIV-bis/variant_calling_scere/README.md

 Here is a representation of the pipeline:

 ![Logo](/misc/plot_readme/DAG_pipeline.png)

-It is possible (described below) to run the second pipeline for individual chromosome of every individual.
-After splitting the gVCFs from the first pipeline into per-chromosome gVCF, the **merge_gvcf**, **gvcf_to_vcf, **filter_vcf** and "remove_rep_regions** will be run in parallel for each chromosome (technical details below).
-You'll end up with as many VCF as you have chrosomomes in your species.
-It'll be up to you to merge these VCF into a single one if needed.
+For the second part of the pipeline, you need to specify (in **config/config.yaml**) the chromosomes names that you want to include in the VCF.
+Since it can be specific sometimes, it is recommended to extract them from one gVCF file to get the exact name.
+You'll end up with as many population vcf as the number of chromosomes you specified, they'll be merged into one unique population VCF.

 ## System requirements

 The only requirement is to be on a SLURM HPC cluster (recommended, but local running is possible, commands are also given for that case) and have a working install of [conda](https://www.anaconda.com/download/#linux) and [git](https://git-scm.com/downloads).